wishawa/async_ui/guide/src/building-ui/1-first-component.md

 ## Extracting it into a Component
 Let's extract that single input field into a *component*.
-We'll make the simplest form of component possible: an async function.
+We'll make the simplest form of component possible: *an async function*.

 ```rust,noplayground
 	// src/lib.rs